mananyev/portfolio-performance-tracking/README.md

 Here is the [link](https://lookerstudio.google.com/s/vaDl_y1V2eA) to the Dashboard in Looker.

+---
+> [!NOTE]
-**NOTE**: this dashboard is active till 2025-04-26, and will be terminated afterwards.
+> This dashboard will be active till 2025-04-26, and will be terminated afterwards.
 Please see the screenshot below or use `local/kestra` branch with a Grafana dashboarad.

+---

 ![Dashboard in Looker](./assets/screenshots/looker_dashboard.png)

+> [!NOTE]
 > P.S.
 I am also going to use this data pipeline in the future to train ML models that will help developing trading strategies and optimizing portfolio selection, although these steps are momentarily beyond the scope of the project.

 [^1]: Trade Republic shows the statistics and the dynamics for returns/gains of the performance portfolio you currently have, not for the portfolio you want to check/compare.